tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 Overall, as we read through product overviews, we have to remember that we're usually not the intended audience.
 It might fail to orient us, but does it fail for the intended audience?
 At the very least, try to be clear about the audience, as this will set expectations for knowledge levels.
 You can also add a "Background Knowledge and Assumptions" section.
 This section could link out to some preparatory documentation (perhaps on other websites) that users should consult if they get lost.

+{: .principle}
+If the overview doesn't make sense to you, it might not actually be poor.
+You must determine whether it makes sense to the intended users of the product.

 ## Cause 2: Overview pages are hard to write

 Another reason product overviews often fail for users is because, put simply, they are hard to write, and so they are often poorly executed.
 The product overview requires you to be thoroughly familiar with the product, comfortable enough to summarize the product at a high level, describe the overall architecture, use cases, how to get started, requirements and limitations, and more.